-It’s one of the best qualities about the Sparks star.
+It’s one of the best qualities about the former Los Angeles Sparks superstar.
 She can make the best of any situation.
 Even a divorce.

 Candace Parker’s Ex-Husband Shelden Williams

-Shelden Williams was a star at Duke alongside J.J.
-Redick from 2002-2006.
-He was the fifth overall pick by the Atlanta Hawks in the 2006 NBA Draft.
-The frontcourt player was a journeymen, playing for the Sacramento Kings, Minnesota Timberwolves, Boston Celtics, Denver Nuggets, New York Knicks, and New Jersey Nets in addition to the Hawks.
+The frontcourt player was a journeyman, playing for the Sacramento Kings, Minnesota Timberwolves, Boston Celtics, Denver Nuggets, New York Knicks, and New Jersey Nets in addition to the Hawks.
 He last played in the NBA in 2012 before playing in France and later in China.

 They were together until November 2016, when Williams filed for divorce.
 According to TMZ Sports, the former NBA player cited “irreconcilable differences” as the reasoning.

 The two settled for a one-time alimony payment of $400,000, a split of the profits from the sale of their Encino, California home, and joint custody of their then 8-year-old daughter.